MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-requirements.md

 ## Home page prerequisites

-To display metrics and reports in the Business Analyzer area on your home page, install and set up Microsoft SQL Server Reporting Services to use with [!INCLUDE[prodshort](../includes/prodshort.md)].
+To display metrics and reports in the Business Analyzer area on your home page, install and set up Microsoft SQL Server Reporting Services to use with Dynamics GP.
 The reports and metrics you want to display must be created in SQL Server Reporting Services.
-For more information about installing and setting up Reporting Services for use with [!INCLUDE[prodshort](../includes/prodshort.md)], go to the [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 documentation resource Web site (<https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource#GP2018>) for the most current documentation.
+For more information about installing and setting up Reporting Services for use with Dynamics GP, go to the Dynamics GP 2018 documentation resource Web site (<https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource#GP2018>) for the most current documentation.

 The following versions of SQL Server Reporting Services are supported.